olle-johannesson/movies-for-pixi/src/movies/halloween_1978.md

 summary: "Buncha teens and a psycho killer on screen for 1 1/2 hour"

-comment: "You gotta see at least one of these, so it might as well be the best"
+comment: "You gotta see at least one of these, so it might as well be the best.
+Even Gene Siskel liked it!"

 image: "https://media.giphy.com/media/l2YWg4tGJZNvgapJC/giphy.gif"